Duration: 2 Days

 This course covers the both qualitative and quantitative evaluation methods for user interfaces and interactions.
 It will include both rapid evaluation techniques such as heuristic evaluations, paper prototyping, wizard of oz evaluations, as well as the more rigorous controlled studies.
 It will also teach both qualitative and quantitative analysis techniques including thematic analysis and statistical tests.

-This course is part of Professional Certificate in User Interface Design.
+This module is part of Professional Certificate in User Interface and Interaction Design.

 The course provides the participant with the knowledge and skills to: